abertschi/memory-lane/README.md

 Video is the way to tell stories in this world.
 Capture life stories with MemoryLane and share them with friends.
-No efforts, no time consuming video post production.
-MemoryLane does the heavy lifting for you.
+No efforts, no time consuming video post production required.
+MemoryLane does all the heavy lifting for you.

 This project was developed at hackzurich2016.
 It is still under development